WARP

 So, by using the notion that depleted dyes produce different hues and combining some paints through over-dyeing wool, dyers can produce a surprisingly large palette of colors from a minimal variety of materials.

-CHROME DUES
+CHROME DYES

 THE MEANING OF COLORS